mxsasha/lessobviouschecklist/docs/index.md

 The importance of inclusivity is becoming well known in most communities.
 In general, remember that inclusivity has many dimensions, beyond just gender.

 - If you are running a financial grant program, I wrote a separate document about [some common issues I see](https://lessobvious.cc/financial-aid.html).
 - For events involving alcohol, help people who do not drink feel welcome.
 Mention non-alcoholic drinks as often as alcoholic drinks, make them equally visible and have an equal number of options.
 People who don’t drink alcohol should never have to justify themselves.
 When you announce the event, mention that the Code of Conduct applies, people are responsible for their own alcohol use, and pushing others to drink is not acceptable.
-[I have a longer article on this](https://medium.com/@mxsash/how-to-build-a-better-alcohol-culture-at-your-tech-conferences-and-events-9e1cce7179c0) with more concrete suggestions, and [this MVC article](https://modelviewculture.com/pieces/alcohol-and-inclusivity-planning-tech-events-with-non-alcoholic-options) has many more great practical tips.
+[I have a longer and more detailed article on this](https://medium.com/@mxsash/how-to-build-a-better-alcohol-culture-at-your-tech-conferences-and-events-9e1cce7179c0) with more concrete suggestions.
 - If you are providing food, ask people in advance (during ticket registration, for example) about any preferences / allergies.
 Personally, I've always been able to accommodate every option.
 It's often easy to compose a menu that does actually work for 90% of the attendees, and venues are usually fine with making custom special meals for a smaller group.
 - Be mindful of how you identify the geographic region for the conference.
 DjangoCon Europe is notably not DjangoCon EU, because EU would mean we can’t have one in Switzerland.
 Communicate consistently on this.
 - Be very careful in how you describe your target group.
 If you use phrases like “advanced developers”, many people will not attend because they won’t feel advanced enough, or because they feel more like tech writers than developers.
 Also be mindful of terms like [technical and non-technical](http://web.archive.org/web/20160412105147/http://anna-oz.tumblr.com/post/142527358160/people-are-people-contributions-are-contributions).